immense/Remotely/README.md

 Note: To retain your settings between upgrades, copy your settings to appsettings.Production.json, which will supersede the original.

-* DefaultPrompt: The default prompt string you'll see for each line on the console.
+* AllowApiLogin: Whether to allow logging in via the API controller.
+API access tokens are recommended over this approach.
+* DataRetentionInDays: How long event logs and remote command logs will be kept.
 * DBProvider: Determines which of the three connection strings (at the top) will be used.
 The appropriate DB provider for the database type is automatically loaded in code.
+* DefaultPrompt: The default prompt string you'll see for each line on the console.
+* EnableWindowsEventLog: Whether to also add server log entries to the Windows Event Log.
+* IceServers: The ICE (STUN/TURN) servers to use for WebRTC.
+* KnownProxies: If your Nginx server is on a different machine and is forwarding requests to the Remotely server, you will need to add the IP of the Nginx server to this array.
 * MaxOrganizationCount: By default, one organization can exist on the server, which is created automatically when the first account is registered.
 Afterward, self-registration will be disabled.
     * Set this to -1 or increase it to a specific number to allow multi-tenancy.
 * RedirectToHttps: Whether ASP.NET Core will redirect all traffic from HTTP to HTTPS.
 This is independent of Nginx and IIS configurations that do the same.
-* UseHsts: Whether ASP.NET Core will use HTTP Strict Transport Security.
-* DataRetentionInDays: How long event logs and remote command logs will be kept.
+* RemoteControlNotifyUsers: Whether to show a notification to the end user when an unattended remote control session starts.
 * RemoteControlSessionLimit: How many concurrent remote control sessions are allowed per organization.
 * RemoteControlRequiresAuthentication: Whether the remote control page requires authentication to establish a connection.
 * Require2FA: Require users to set up 2FA before they can use the main app.
-* AllowApiLogin: Whether to allow logging in via the API controller.
-API access tokens are recommended over this approach.
-* TrustedCorsOrigins: For cross-origin API requests via JavaScript.
-The websites listed in this array with be allowed to make requests to the API.
-This does not grant authentication, which is still required on most endpoints.
-* KnownProxies: If your Nginx server is on a different machine and is forwarding requests to the Remotely server, you will need to add the IP of the Nginx server to this array.
 * Smpt*: SMTP settings for auto-generated system emails (such as registration and password reset).
 * Theme: The color theme to use for the site.
 Values are "Light" or "Dark".
 This can also be configured per-user in Account - Options.
+* TrustedCorsOrigins: For cross-origin API requests via JavaScript.
+The websites listed in this array with be allowed to make requests to the API.
+This does not grant authentication, which is still required on most endpoints.
+* UseHsts: Whether ASP.NET Core will use HTTP Strict Transport Security.
 * UseWebRtc: Attempt to create a peer-to-peer connection via WebRTC for screen sharing.
     * Only works on Windows agents.